kenballus/smtp-garden/validation/README.md

 - The following basic functionalities of SMTP Garden should be validated prior to formal testing of garden servers:
   - Routing functionality between all peers
-  - Local Maildir delivery, for supporting servers
+  - Local Maildir delivery, for supporting servers (`inbox/` for Apache James)
 - The `gen.py` script and associated files (`config.py` and `template.txt`) can be used to automatically generate testing payloads.
   - Script tested under Python 3.10.12 and 3.13.2, and it should work on >=3.9
   - Be careful which folder you run it in, it is capable of generating a __lot__ of files.